hxnshaw/Portfolio/README.md

 The photographs are of different sizes,so the positioning mattered alot.

 I arranged the photographs systematically to create a beautiful layout.
+The layout is better appreciated on a large screen device such as a desktop or a personal computer.

 I am a big fan of minimal designs,and you can call me a minimalist, therefore I wanted something simple and effective.
 And that is what I made essentially.